leaflet-extras/leaflet-providers/README.md

 L.tileLayer.provider('Mapbox.YourName.MyMap');
 ```

-Maps from CloudMade are now supported.
-CloudMade is a commercial map tile provider and the company behind Leaflet.js.
-To use one of the hundreds of map styles offered by CloudMade you must sign up for an API key at http://cloudmade.com.
-your first 500,000 tile requests are free.
-Once you have an account you can also design your own map tiles.
-Your API
-key and chosen map style are specified in the apiKey and styleID properties on options.
-So if your API key was
-MyAPIKey and your chosen map style was 123 you would add it with
+Or if you use CloudMade then if your API key was MyAPIKey and your chosen map style was 123 you would add it with
 ```JavaScript
 L.tileLayer.provider('CloudMade', { apiKey: 'MyAPIKey', styleID: '123' });
 ```